heptio/aws-quickstart/README.md

 ![AWS Quick Start for Kubernets](images/banner.jpg)

-# Heptio AWS Quickstart
+# VMware AWS Quickstart

 [<img
 src="https://raw.githubusercontent.com/cncf/artwork/master/kubernetes/certified-kubernetes/1.11/color/certified-kubernetes-1.11-color.png"
 align="right" width="200px" alt="certified kubernetes 1.11">][certified] These
-are the CloudFormation templates for the Heptio AWS Quick Start.
+are the CloudFormation templates for the VMware AWS Quick Start.
 This is where active development is happening.

 Details of the Quick Start are in this [Heptio Blog post][details].